-Home purchasers, sellers and investors are likely to confront a number of complex issues that can be resolved only by an experienced real estate attorney.
+Home purchasers, sellers, and investors are likely to confront several complex issues that can be resolved only by an experienced real estate attorney.
 Buying a home is the most significant financial commitment most people will make.
 Because so much is at stake, "we believe an attorney should be involved in the process from the beginning."

-Participants in the real estate process often include a real estate sales person or two, a lender, an appraiser, an inspector and a title insurance company, and possibly a builder and contractor.
+Participants in the real estate process often include a real estate salesperson or two, a lender, an appraiser, an inspector, a title insurance company, and possibly a builder and contractor.
 With so many players who have competing interests, it's critical to engage counsel before you proceed into what will most assuredly be a highly complicated transaction.
 Therefore, you need the advice of an independent party who is skilled in the process and who has an undivided duty of loyalty to you."

 Among the wide range of functions provided by an attorney to smooth the home buying and selling process are the following: